aquitania99/sydney-kids-activities/README.md

 | Real production app | **PostgreSQL** | Concurrent writes, scaling, full SQL |

 We're at prototype stage.
 SQLite gives us:
-- A single file (`activities.db`) — easy to copy, share, backup
+- A single file (`activities.db`) —> easy to copy, share, backup
-- Full SQL — same queries work in PostgreSQL later
+- Full SQL —> same queries work in PostgreSQL later
-- No server — just Python stdlib `sqlite3`
+- No server —> just Python stdlib `sqlite3`

 **Migration path**: when you need PostgreSQL, swap `sqlite3.connect()` for a `psycopg2` connection.
-The SQL is identical — SQLite and PostgreSQL both support `INSERT ...
+The SQL is identical; SQLite and PostgreSQL both support `INSERT ...
 ON CONFLICT DO UPDATE`.
 The migration is one afternoon of work, not a rewrite.

 ---